Details of the services we provide in relation to unfair dismissal and wrongful dismissal Employment Tribunal claims

 Where we have provided an overview of our fees below, this is based on a “typical” Employment Tribunal claim for wrongful and/or unfair dismissal in so far as this is possible and so we have assumed that our services would include the following key stages:

-- Preparing the pleadings in the case (e.g. your claim form if you are bringing the claim (also known as the ET1 form) or your defence if you are defending the claim (also referred to as the Grounds of Resistance and Form ET3);
+- Preparing the pleadings in the case (e.g. your claim form if you are bringing the claim (also referred to as the Grounds of Complaint and ET1 form) or your defence if you are defending the claim (also referred to as the Grounds of Resistance and Form ET3)

 - Complying with Orders from the Tribunal including regarding the disclosure and exchange of documents and provision of a Schedule of Loss